-The Company is committed to the payment of certain costs under the clinical trial which commenced in the third quarter of the previous fiscal year.
+The Company is committed to the payment of certain costs under the clinical trial which commenced in fiscal year 2012.
 The study is a Phase I/II study with a primary endpoint of safety and a secondary endpoint of efficacy.
 The study is designed to allow for interim analyses at various points as sufficient data are collected.
 In this study patients will also be followed for a minimum of three years to assess longer-term safety and efficacy of the Cell PouchTM with transplanted islets.
-The commitment under the agreement includes the cost of clinical staff and overhead thereon, trial insurance, and may include travel and a portion of drug-or procedure - related expenses or transplantation expenses not covered by insurance.
-The total commitment over the duration of the trial is expected to be approximately \$2,000,000 but will be impacted by such factors as the rate of enrollment, the province in which the patient resides and the specifics of patient insurance.
+The commitment under the agreement includes the cost of clinical staff and overhead thereon, trial insurance, and may include travel and a portion of drug-or procedure -related expenses or transplantation expenses not covered by insurance.
+The total commitment over the duration of the trial is expected to be approximately \$1,000,000 but will be impacted by such factors as the rate of enrollment, the province in which the patient resides and the specifics of patient insurance.

-The Company is committed to an estimated payment of approximately \$66,000 USD in fees to maintain the patents in good standing for the year ending October 31, 2014.
+The Company is committed to an estimated payment of approximately \$225,000 USD in fees to maintain the patents in good standing for the year ending October 31, 2015.
 Similar payments will be required for subsequent years.